ANI

 Apart from Kangana, the film stars Anupam Kher, Mahima Chaudhry, Vishak Nair and Shreyas Talpade in prominent roles.

-Get a daily dose of St Louis Star news through our daily email, its complimentary and keeps you fully up to date with world and business news as well.
+The official release date of the film is still awaited.
+(ANI)Get a daily dose of St Louis Star news through our daily email, its complimentary and keeps you fully up to date with world and business news as well.

 Publish news of your business, community or sports group, personnel appointments, major event and more by submitting a news release to St Louis Star.